IBM/aspera-cli/docs/README.md

 #### Example: Create a sub access key in a `node`

-Creation of a sub-access key is like creation of access key with the following difference: authentication to Node API is made with access key (master access key) and only the path parameter is provided: it is relative to the storage root of the master key. (id and secret are optional)
+Creation of a sub-access key is like creation of an access key, with the following differences: authentication to the Node API is made with an access key (the master access key), and only the path parameter is provided, relative to the storage root of the master key (`id` and `secret` are optional).

 ```shell
 ascli aoc admin node do %name:'<NODE_NAME>' v3 access_keys create @: storage.path=/folder1